After unboxing your shiny new espresso machine, the next challenge is making the most delicious shot of espresso.

 Why is CoffeeBros’ Espresso Roast coffee perfect for espresso?
 The answer is simple:

 This roast is completely perfect.
-The guys really know what they are doing.
-And, in my opinion, Ethiopia is one of the best coffee countries.
+The guys (two brothers) really know what they are doing.
+And, in my opinion, Ethiopia is one of the best coffee countries to source delicious beans from.

 CoffeeBros sources and roasts all their coffee to achieve specific taste notes.
 The Espresso Roast highlights all the natural sugars and sweetness of the Arabica beans used.
 This makes it perfect either alone or used for lattes.